 The Cost Accountants have confirmed that their appointment is within the limits of Section 141(3)(g) of the Act and free from any disqualifications specified under Section 141(3) and proviso to Section 148(3) read with Section 141(4) of the Companies Act, 2013.

-The Cost audit report for the financial year March 31,2023 did not contain any qualification, reservation and adverse remark.
-The Cost audit report for financial year 2023-24 would be filled with the Central Government within prescribed timeline.
+The Cost audit report for the financial year March 31, 2025 did not contain any qualification, reservation and adverse remark and therefore, do not call for any further explanation or comments from the Board under Section 134(3) of the Companies Act, 2013.
+The Cost audit report for financial year 2024-25 would be filed with the Central Government within prescribed timelines.

 Internal Audit and Control